ssec/polar2grid/py/polar2grid_core/README.rst

 Source code can be found on GitHub: https://github.com/davidh-ssec/polar2grid

-Polar2Grid Main Package
+Polar2Grid Core Package
 -----------------------

-The main `polar2grid` package contains objects and tools for remapping as well as various backends.
-It's main purpose to command line users is as a glue script via the `polar2grid.glue` module.
-This script automates the common operation of `Frontend -> Remapping -> [Compositors] -> Backend`.
+The `polar2grid.core` package contains objects and tools used by most (if not all) other polar2grid packages.
+It includes python objects and functions for handling polar2grid's intermediate JSON and binary formats.
+It also includes helper functions and classes like the following:

+ - Base classes for common roles in polar2grid like frontends, backends, and .ini configuration files (`polar2grid.core.roles`)
+ - Scripting utilities for making polar2grid components easier to access from the command line (`polar2grid.core.script_utils`)
+ - Frontend utilities for defining products and file reader base classes (`polar2grid.core.frontend_utils`)
+ - Rescaling functions for scaling gridded data before writing it to an output file in backends (`polar2grid.core.rescale`)

 Installation
 ------------